 Rural Planning Organizations were formed, by the North Carolina General Assembly, in order to involve rural county and municipal governments as well as the public in transportation issues in their regions.

-The ARPO is made up of of RPO administrative staff and two Boards; the Transportation Advisory Committee (TAC) and the Transportation Coordinating Committee (TCC).
+The ARPO is made up of of RPO administrative staff and two Boards; the Rural Transportation Advisory Committee (RTAC) and the Rural Transportation Coordinating Committee (RTCC).

-- The TAC consists of one elected official from each County, one elected official from each muncicipality and NCDOT staff.
+- The RTAC consists of one elected official from each County, one elected official from each municipality and NCDOT staff.
 The TAC is the policy making body of the RPO and is currently chaired by Pasquotank County Commissioner Lloyd Griffin.

 Angela Welsh, ARPO Director